ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * There is no deduplication of the nodelist.
-* The number of nodes in the nodelist is counted independent of their values or any children they may have; e.g., the count of a singular nodelist such as `count(@)` is always 1.
+* The number of nodes in the nodelist is counted independent of their values or any children they may have; e.g., the count of a non-empty singular nodelist such as `count(@)` is always 1.

 ### `match()` Function Extension {#match}